ClementDouale/AI-minesweeper-project/README.md

 # AI Project IA02: Minesweeper Problem with Tigers, Crocodiles, and Sharks
-This project, led by Clément Douale from group 66, focuses on solving the minesweeper problem involving tigers, crocodiles, and sharks.
+This project focuses on solving the minesweeper problem involving tigers, crocodiles, and sharks.

 ## Problem Description
 ### Variables and Clauses